Aims, scope and topics of interest.

 Takashi Kitamura, National Institute of Advanced Industrial Science and Technology (AIST), Japan

-Teng Long, University of Maryland, USA
+Teng Long, Google, USA

 Lei Ma, Harbin Institute of Technology, China